-At the request of the King's student body, a fee of \$10. is collected on entolment from each student who takes more than one class.
-This fee entitles the student to the privileges of the Various stueents organizations and clubs, and to a copy of the King's College RECORD.

-Caution Deposit.-On enrolment each resident student is required to make a deposit of fifteen dollars as caution money to cover damage done to furniture, etc. This amount less deductions, will be returned by mail three weeks after the close of the session.
+At the request of the King's student body, a fee of \$12. is collected on enrolment from each student who takes more than one class.
+This fee entitles the student to the privileges of the various students organizations and clubs, and to a copy of the King's College RECORD.
+Caution Deposit.-On enrolment each resident student is required to make a deposit of fifteen dollars as caution money to cover damage done to furniture, etc. This amount less deductions will remain a credit on the books until the student graduates or leaves, when the balance will be returned by cheque.